User-defined Data Types

 What is a PostgreSQL domain?

 A domain is a user-defined data type built on top of an existing base type, with optional constraints such as NOT NULL and CHECK.
-Domains centralize validation logic — instead of repeating the same CHECK constraint on every column, you define it once in the domain and reuse it.
-A domain has a unique name within its schema scope.
+Domains centralize validation logic — instead of repeating the same CHECK constraint on every column, you define it once in the domain and reuse it across tables.